kizunanocoin/docs/docs/integration-guides/key-management.md

     For this reason, **only populate transaction data source from a single [`account_info`](/commands/rpc-protocol#account_info) RPC call**.

 !!! example "Step 3: Broadcast the transaction"
-    As a result of the command above, the nano\_node will return a signed, but not yet broadcasted transaction.
+    As a result of the command above, the kizunano_node will return a signed, but not yet broadcasted transaction.
 Broadcasting of the signed transaction is covered in the [Broadcasting Transactions](#broadcasting-transactions) section.

 ---